vishvAsa/kAvyam/laxyam/padyam/shrIvaiShNava-kRtam/venkaTanAthaH/stotram/nyAsa-tilakam/sarva-prastutiH.md

 or plural forms.
 The divine couple rule as One.
 Neither Narayana nor Lakshmi alone is “the ultimate godhead”, but both of them together, as a dampathi are the embodiment of the tatthvam, Hitham and the PurushArtham.
-In the subsequent slOkams of nyAsa tilakam, Swamy Desikan is going to elaborate later on these doctrines \(“dhivya dampathi is tatthwa, SaraNya dampathi is hithA/upAya and Seshi dampathi, the PurushArtha”\).
+In the subsequent shlokas of nyAsa tilakam, Swamy Desikan is going to elaborate later on these doctrines \(“dhivya dampathi is tatthwa, SaraNya dampathi is hithA/upAya and Seshi dampathi, the PurushArtha”\).

 Swamy Desikan emphasizes the need for “Guru ParamparA prakAsanam” \(the glorification of the AchArya vamsam\).
 That celebration has to start with the salutation to one’s AchAryan \(Svaacharyam Arabhya\) and those salutations should ascend up to the PrathamAchAryan \(Bhagavath paryantham Guru Paramparaa anusanthAnam\).
-This first slOkam is a famous slOkam that is recited at the beginning of all Vaidhika Karmaas.
+This first shloka is a famous shloka that is recited at the beginning of all Vaidhika Karmaas.

 </details>